commit-live-students/pandas_project/q06_get_match_innings_runs/README.md

 You can use previously created function (read_csv_data_to_df) to import csv into a dataframe.

 ### Parameters
-The function tkes no Parameters
+The function takes no Parameters

 ### Returns
 - df: Data about runs every inning in every match. `type: DataFrame`